SWIFTSIM/SWIFT/doc/RTD/source/ExternalPotentials/index.rst

    :math:`\Phi(r) = - \frac{GM}{r+a}.`

-   The free paramters of Hernquist potential are mass, scale length, and softening.
+   The free parameters of Hernquist potential are mass, scale length, and softening.
 The potential can be set at any position in the box.
 6. NFW potential (nfw): The most used potential to describe dark matter halos, the
    potential is given by: